sealerio/sealer/docs/site/content/docs/getting-started/introduction.md

 # Quick Start

 One page summary of how to start a new AdiDoks project.
-[Quick Start →](./quick-start.md)

 ## Go further